iPhone Photos Won't Open on PC or Android? Here's the Fix (2025)

 The Real Culprit: HEIC Format

 Since iOS 11 (September 2017), iPhones automatically save photos in HEIC format (High Efficiency Image Container) instead of traditional JPG.
 HEIC creates files that are 50% smaller than JPG while maintaining the same quality—a huge benefit for iPhone storage.
+It also supports 16-bit color depth (vs. JPG's 8-bit) and can store Live Photos with their motion and audio in a single file.

 How to Check If Your Photos Are HEIC